WAIKANAE BOATING CLUB HISTORY

 COASTGUARD RESCUE VESSELS

-Until the early 1980s, the Club had relied for volunteer rescues on its own members boats and a patchwork of local CB radio communications.
+Until the early 1980s, the Club had relied for mounting rescues on using its own members boats and a patchwork of local CB radio communications.

-Waikanae Boating Club affiliated with the Royal New Zealand Coastguard Federation in an effort to patch in to emerging national support services
+Waikanae Boating Club affiliated with the Royal New Zealand Coastguard Federation (RNZCF) in an effort to patch in to emerging national support services and established Waikanae Coastguard as part of its operations.

-Through the 1980s until the mid-1990s, Waikanae Coastguard had relied on a 3.2 Naiad inshore rescue boat donated by the then Waikanae Motor Hotel, a 5 metre Plylite fibreglass half-cabin donated by local philanthropist Virginia Todd – and on members own boats for offshore missions.
+From the late1980s until the mid-1990s, Waikanae Coastguard relied on a 3.8 metre Naiad inshore rescue boat donated by the then Waikanae Motor Hotel, a 5 metre Plylite fibreglass half-cabin donated by local philanthropist Virginia Turner – and on members larger boats for offshore missions.

-The then vice-commodore Chris Turver – soon to become the first CEO of the RNZCF – realised that the club could not go on expecting members to put their lives at risk with inadequate equipment and support..
+The then vice-commodore Chris Turver – soon to become the first CEO of the RNZCF – realised that the club could not go on expecting members to put their lives at risk with inadequate equipment and support and set about raising funds

-The modern 6.8 metre vessel was one of the first to be commissioned as part of the Royal New Zealand’s Coastguard Federation’s growing network of upgraded marine rescue units around the coast of New Zealand on the major lakes.
+This modern rescue vessel was one of the first to be commissioned as part of the RNZCF’s growing network of upgraded marine rescue units around the coast of New Zealand on the major lakes.

 Funding was raised through Waikanae Community Board ($16,000), the Lottery Grants Board ($12,000), and local donors including members of WBC.

-Training programmes were introduced for crew members to reach standards set by the RNZCF, including Boatmaster and Day Skipper courses, and VHF radio training.
+From the late 1990s, training programmes were introduced for Coastguard crew members to reach standards set by the RNZCF, including Boatmaster and Day Skipper courses, and VHF radio training.

-These courses spearheaded by volunteers like Frank Tilly and Dick Milligan were offered to members of Waikanae Boating Club and became a popular way of improving boating capability and safety at sea.
+These courses spearheaded by our volunteers like Frank Tilly, Dick Milligan, Kevin Foothead, David Proctor, and Bruce Lawrie were offered to members of Waikanae Boating Club and became a popular way of improving boating capability and safety at sea.

 A further step after buying ‘Waikanae Rescue’ was to fund-raise for electronic equipment including radar and electrical navigation equipment, particularly for use in night searches.